 Future episodes of Inside Scientology will take viewers on board the Freewinds, the Church of Scientology’s religious retreat and humanitarian ship.
 Also featured will be Saint Hill, the historic home of Scientology Founder L. Ron Hubbard in East Grinstead, Sussex, England, where he made some of his most important discoveries about the mind and spirit.

 The fall season includes an extraordinary presentation of L. Ron Hubbard’s timeless article, Is It Possible to Be Happy?—the only essay he himself ever recorded.
 Originally presented on radio in 1954, the recording is now brought to life on film.

 ADDITIONAL NEW PROGRAMMING

-Documentaries airing in the new season will range from an acclaimed film on the rescue of hundreds of Jewish children from the Nazi Holocaust; a profile of a Nobel Prize-winning former head of state; an artist who uses her talent to tell stories of racial injustice; and the incredible journey of an all-female film crew traveling across America spotlighting powerful women leaders in a variety of industries.
+Documentaries airing in the new season will range from an acclaimed film on the rescue of hundreds of Jewish children from the Nazi Holocaust to a profile of a Nobel Prize-winning former head of state, an artist who uses her talent to tell stories of racial injustice and the incredible journey of an all-female film crew traveling across America spotlighting powerful women leaders in a variety of industries.

 FILMS EXPLORE BELIEFS AND PRACTICES

 The Scientology Network will also present films on the beliefs and practices of the religion, airing the content to answer questions about the faith, philosophy and technology.
 They include: